freemocap/documentation/docs/troubleshooting/cameras_and_software.md

 **2. Solution**

 - First, make sure your computers is not in battery saving mode.
-- Then, go back to camera settings in the gui and make sure the media pipe overlay option is toggled off.
+- Then, go back to camera settings in the GUI and make sure the media pipe overlay option is toggled off.
 Then click the 'Submit' button and view the video viewing panes again.
+- Close other running programs.

 **3. Cause(s):**